 Major Cities in Northwest China

 Tianshui has a cold, semi-arid climate that is influenced by the city's location in the Jie River valley.
 It experiences four distinct seasons, with cold and dry winters and warm and humid summers.
-Winter temperatures average around 28 F (-2 C), while summer temperatures usually are about 73 F (23 C).
+Winter temperatures average around 28 degrees Fahrenheit (minus 2 degrees Celsius), while summer temperatures usually are about 73 degrees Fahrenheit (23 degrees Celsius).
 The wettest season spans June to September.

 Xining has a pleasant climate that has earned it the nickname of China's "Summer Resort Capital."
 Summers are cool and the city generally experiences a cold, semi-arid climate.
-January temperatures average 19 F (-7 C), while July climbs into the mid-60s (17 C).
-It's one of the warmest locations in Qinghai.
-The city is mostly dry and sunny.
+January temperatures average 19 degrees Fahrenheit (minus 7 degrees Celsius), while July climbs above 60 degrees Fahrenheit (17 degrees Celsius).
+It's one of the warmer locations in Qinghai, and the city is mostly dry and sunny.

 Xi'an temperature climate is influenced by the East Asian monsoon seasons.
-The city experiences hot, humid summers, cold winters, and dry spring and fall seasons.
+The city experiences hot, humid summers, cold winters, and dry stretches during the spring and fall.
 There's occasionally snow during the winter, but it doesn't last very long.
 Xi'an is also subject to dust storms in early spring, as temperatures increase.
 Summer thunderstorms are common, too.
-Temperatures hover around freezing in January but increase to an average of 80 F (27 C) by July.
+Temperatures hover around freezing in January but increase to an average of 80 degrees Fahrenheit (27 degrees Celsius) by July.

 Yinchuan's cold desert climate means minimal rainfall (7.32 inches annually), dry winters, and short summers.
-Temperatures in January are chilly, averaging just 18 F (-8 C), and summers are quite cool, reaching 74 F (24 C) in July.
+Temperatures in January are chilly, averaging just 18 degrees Fahrenheit (minus 8 degrees Celsius), and summers are quite cool, reaching 74 F (24 C) in July.
 The temperature variation between day and night is typically quite considerable, due to the city's arid climate.

 Urumqi is a continental, semi-arid climate that sees vast differences between summer and winter temperatures.
-July's daily average is 75 F (24 C), whereas January is downright frigid, averaging around 9 F (-13 C).
+July's daily average is 75 degrees Fahrenheit (24 degrees Celsius), whereas January is downright frigid, averaging around 9 F (minus 13 C).
 The average annual temperature is 44 F (7 C), but temperatures as cold as -43 F (-41.5 C) have been experienced in the past.

 Winter in Northwest China

-Let's start with winter because the region gets the most extreme weather during this season.
-Temperatures drop to way below freezing.
-Some areas close for the season.
+The region gets the most extreme weather during winter.
+Temperatures drop to way below freezing, and some areas even close for the season.
 For example, tourist hotels don't operate from the end of October through April along the Karakoram Highway in Xinjiang, and you'd be miserable looking at the Buddhist paintings inside the Mogao caves in December.
-Trust us.

 The bottom line is, Northwest China is pretty forbidding during this time of year, and if you're traveling for pleasure, you might want to save it for the rest of the year.